STEP-IT-Academy/TSQL_Basics/README.md

-# Here is my practice of programming MS SQL Server DBMS
+# Here is my practice of programming MS SQL Server